Skip to Content

 The greatest threat to the Philippine eagle is habitat destruction.
 As the Philippine Islands are systematically deforested, the land available to the eagle shrinks yearly.

-Logging and agricultural expansion are the major problems, but pesticides and pollution also take a toll, especially as they concern the fertility of the eagles.
+Logging and agricultural expansion are the major problems, but pesticides and pollution also take a toll, especially on the fertility of the eagles.
 Poachers still take a few birds, and mining enterprises destroy the forest areas the eagles need.

 It has been estimated that only about 10% of the original forestland in the Philippines remains.